PERMANENT ESTABLISHMENT IN SPAIN

 Tax:

-- Spanish corporate income tax at 25% on their net income.
+- Spanish corporate income tax at 25% of their net income.

-- If it is resident in a non-EU country with which Spain has a tax treaty, the dividends will be taxable at the reduced treaty rate.
+- If it is resident in a non-EU country with which Spain does have a tax treaty, the dividends will be taxable at the reduced treaty rate.

 - The interest on loans from the shareholders of a subsidiary is normally tax-deductible for the subsidiary, if the transaction is valued on an arm’s-length basis and subject to certain requirements, subject to the limits on deductibility established in corporate income tax legislation.